jhc13/taggui/README.md

 The `Edit` menu contains additional features for batch tag operations, such as `Find and Replace` (`Ctrl`+`R`) and `Batch Reorder Tags` (`Ctrl`+`B`).

+## Export

+Exporting the images to a directory allows different options.
+By choosing the preset for the target AI model many important settings are automatically set.

+Resolution
+: The native resolution of the model, like 1024 for SDXL or Flux.

+Image size
+: A hint showing the megapixels.
+The exported images will not exceed this : number.

+Bucket resolution size
+: The bucket size the training tool is using.

+Preferres sizes
+: A comma separated list of target sizes that should be preferred for the : exported images.

+Allow upscaling
+: Do upscale images when set.
+This is bad for the quality but might reduce the : number of buckets that must be used for training.

+Bucket fitting strategy
+: The method to make sure an image fits into a bucket.
+It can be a direct crop : that removes information from the side of an image.
+Or a scaling that changes : the aspect ratio of an image and can create slight distortions.
+Or a : combination of both that reduces each effect.

+Output format
+: The file type and quality setting for formats that have a lossy compression.
+: Note: for JPEG a number above 95 should be avoided.

+Output color space
+: Most models will expect the images in sRGB format and don't contain any : color management.
+So it is important that the exporter handles this as : the images used for the training might use a different color space.
+: To save 8 kB for each image you might want to select "sRGB implicit" as that : converts the image to sRGB but doesn't store the ICC information.
+: When no color space convertation should happen you can choose "feed through".
+:
+: The simple "sRGB" is most likely the setting you want to choose here unless : you are an expert and have special requirements.

+Export directory
+: The place to export the images to.

+Keep input directory structure
+: When the source images are organized in subdirectories this structure will : be used for the exported images as well when selected.

+Statistics
+: Preview of the generated image sizes from the export funtion.